Sustainable Management of Spotted Lanternfly by Native and Naturalized Predators

 Materials and methods:

 Objective 1.
-To determine which predatory insects have the most potential for biocontrol of SLF, I will begin by conducting a survey in an area with high SLF populations to document which predators in the invaded range are already feeding on SLF, especially on eggs and nymphs.
-I will target host plants infested with a large number of SLF and record all interactions between predators and prey for 3 hours, one session in the morning and one in the evening.
-I will survey once a week in the fall of 2022 (adults and eggs) and again once a week in the spring, summer, and fall of 2023 (nymphs, adults, and eggs) for a total of approximately 60 observation sessions as SLF pass through each life stage.
-I will record the species of the host plant, species and life stage of the predator, life stage of SLF it fed on, how many SLF were eaten, and feeding behavior of the predators.
-I will attempt to vary what host plants I use to observe predation to see if this influences the composition of the predator community.
-I will use these observations to create a list of the most common predators of each life stage with information on how pest managers can encourage these species.
-These species will also be tested for use in augmentation biocontrol in future projects.
+To determine which predatory insects have the most potential for biocontrol of SLF, I began by conducting surveys in areas with high SLF populations to document which predators in the invaded range are already feeding on SLF, especially on eggs and nymphs.
+I targeted host plants infested with a large number of SLF and recorded all interactions between predators and prey for 3 hours, varying the time of day at which observations occurred to see predators that are active at different times.
+I surveyed once per week in the fall of 2022 (adults and eggs) and the spring, summer, and fall of 2023 (nymphs, adults, and eggs) for a total of approximately 60 observation sessions as SLF passed through each life stage.
+I recorded the species of the host plant, species and life stage of the predator, life stage of SLF it fed on, how many SLF were eaten, and feeding behavior of the predators.
+I varied what host plants I used to observe predation to see if this influences the composition of the predator community.

 Research results and discussion: